India's Tata Sons wins bid for national carrier Air India

 An initial sale attempt by the government in 2018 failed to attract any bidders.

-In January, the government invited initial expressions of interest in the airline, which operates both domestic and international routes and has accumulated huge losses in the past decade.
+In January last year, the government invited initial expressions of interest in the airline, which operates both domestic and international routes and has accumulated huge losses in the past decade.
+The government asked potential bidders to enter their bids in April this year.

 The Tata group is a sprawling collection of nearly 100 companies that includes the country’s largest automaker, the largest private steel company, and a leading outsourcing firm.
 The companies employ more than 350,000 people around the world.
 Tata bought Jaguar and Land Rover for $2.3 billion from Ford in June 2008.